 The Board Assurance Framework (BAF) is used to provide assurance on the management of key risks to the delivery of the ICB's strategic aims and objectives as well as the wider strategic goals of the Integrated Care Partnership.
-The BAF is reviewed by the Executive Committee and the Audit Committee before submission to the Board.
+The BAF is intended to provide a visible strategic risk summary, supported by the full detail of the corporate risk register.